-The following evening, Stephen Quigley and I received the Henry Hill Awards given by the ACS for public service, and we then went briefly to a reception hosted by Madelaine Jacobs, and on to one of the most enjoyable dinners sponsored by Sigma-Aldrich that I have ever attended.
-Hosted by Chandran and Clint, the room was just full of old friends, among them Dr Jai Nagarkatti, now CEO of Sigma-Aldrich in St. Louis; and Clint, Ike Klundt, and Harvey Hopps, able chemists formerly at Aldrich.
-I just knew it would bring back some wonderful memories.
-They told all sorts of funny, often long-forgotten, stories about me accompanied by slides that really almost brought tears to my eyes.

-I had not expected to be asked to speak but was happy to say how good it was to be with so many old friends.
-Although my expulsion thirteen years earlier was a very painful experience, I was able to assure them that I had become happier and wealthier because I am able to choose the people with whom I work and because, although my first sale of Sigma-Aldrich call options was the excuse for my dismissal, I have since earned a good deal through further sales.
+The following evening Stephen Quigley and I received the Henry Hill Awards given by the ACS for public service.
+From that event we went briefly to a reception hosted by Madelaine Jacobs, and then on to one of the most enjoyable dinners I have ever attended.
+It was hosted by Chandran Ramachandran and Clint Lane and attended by many old friends, among them Dr. Jai Nagarkatti (like Clint, a former president of Aldrich), now the Chief Operating Officer of Sigma-Aldrich in St. Louis; Clint, Ike Klundt and Harvey Hopps, able chemists formerly at Aldrich told all sorts of funny and interesting stories about me accompanied by slides that really brought back memories and, almost, tears to my eyes.
+I had not expected to be asked to speak, but was happy to say how heartwarming it was to be with so many old friends.
+Although my expulsion thirteen years earlier was a very painful experience, I was able to assure them that I had become happier and wealthier.
+Happier because I have been able to choose the people with whom I work, and wealthier because although my first sale of Sigma-Aldrich call options was the excuse for my dismissal, I have since earned a good deal through further sales.
+All's well that ends well.

-Our visit to booths in the exhibition the next day was a trip down Memory Lane.
+Our visits to some of the booths in the convention exhibition the next day was a trip down Memory Lane.
 So many familiar faces, but so many changes as chemical firms have merged and reformed over the years.
-Finally, on our last evening, I was able to present the Alfred Bader Award in Bioinorganic or Bioorganic Chemistry in person to Sir Alan Fersht, an old friend from Cambridge University.
-And there was Gilbert Stork, receiving the Herbert C. Brown Award for Creative Research in Synthetic Methods.
-We don't often go to the ACS meetings these days, and I could not fail to be proud that this and three other awards came from Sigma-Aldrich.
-Who could have dreamed that the merger I worked so hard to achieve in 1975 would have resulted in our giving more ACS awards than any other firm.
-The Aldrich motto has always been "chemists helping chemists".
+On our last evening after a formal dinner I was able to present the Alfred Bader Award in Bioinorganic or Bioorganic Chemistry to Sir Alan Fersht, an old friend from Cambridge University.
+I was very pleased to see that one of my oldest chemist friends, Gilbert Stork, won The Herbert C. Brown Award for Creative Research in Synthetic Methods.
+Nor could I fail to be proud that this and three other awards came from Sigma-Aldrich.
+Who could have dreamt that the merger I worked so hard to achieve in 1975 would have resulted in a firm which gives more awards than any other to chemists through the ACS.
+The Aldrich motto has always been 'chemists helping chemists'.

-George Olah's Priestley Medal address at the end of the evening was a down-to-earth review of his scientific journey from Budapest to Dow, Cleveland, and the University of Southern California.
-Here was another refugee from Europe, whose work culminated in the Nobel Prize, and on that evening in the Priestley Medal, the highest award given by the American Chemical Society.
+The evening ended with George Olah's Priestley Medal address, a down to earth review of his scientific journey from Budapest to Dow, Cleveland and the University of

+Southern California.
+Here was another refugee from Europe whose work culminated in the Nobel Prize and on that evening in the Priestley Medal, the highest award given by the American Chemical Society.
-So many happy memories of work with chemists for half a century, but art, after all, was my first love, so before we left for the airport, we visited the Timken Museum.

-When I introduced myself to John Petersen, the director, he apologized that he had little time to talk because he had to rush off to a meeting at his bank to arrange for payment of £1 million for a beautiful painting by Van Dyck, a portrait of Mary Villiers, Lady Herbert of Shurland, which had once belonged to Charles I. I had bought this painting with Philip Mould in August of 2001, and he had sold it through Christie's to the Timken Museum.
+Our days at the conference had given us so many happy memories of work with chemists for half a century, but art, after all, was my first love, so before we left for the airport we visited the Timken Museum.
+When I introduced myself to John Petersen, the Director, he apologized that he had little time to talk because he had to rush off to a meeting at his bank to arrange for payment of £1 million for a beautiful painting by Van Dyck, a portrait of Mary Villiers, Lady Herbert of Shurland, which had once belonged to Charles I. I had bought this painting with Philip Mould in August of 2001 and he had sold it through Christie's to the Timken Museum.
 I don't recall anyone ever having to cut our meeting short to attend another for a better reason.

-As we left San Diego, I thought yet once again of the 23rd Psalm: "My cup runneth over".
+Leaving San Diego I thought of the 23rd Psalm.
+'My cup runneth over.'